-This low carb pizza is the perfect answer to an easy keto meal prep recipe.
+This low carb pizza is the perfect answer if you’re looking for easy keto meal prep recipes.
 It’s loaded with eggs, veggies, and you can top it with bacon, sausage, steak or whatever else your heart desires.

 The best part of this recipe though is how well it heats up throughout the week.

 7. Mostly Prepped Sausage and Eggs

 This one right here is sort of a half-done meal prep.

 If you have a bit of extra time in the morning or you’re willing to get up a few minutes early, then this is what I recommend: meal prep your meat + veggies and then each day cook the eggs fresh.

 - Dice onion, bell peppers, mushrooms

 Once you’ve got your base prepped and ready, all you have to do each day is wake up, crack some eggs into a pan and when they’re halfway done, add the sausage and veggies you’ve already prepped.

 This lets you have a fresh breakfast every day while also cutting down on the time you have to spend each morning.